Naim3097/X-IDE-Canvas/README.md

-# X-IDE Lite
+# X.IDE

-A powerful design tool built with React, Vite, and tldraw.
+A powerful design tool built with React, Vite, and Konva.

 ## Features